Resolution Systems InstituteResolution Systems InstituteMenuDonate

 RENTAL ASSISTANCE CAN SHAPE NEGOTATION AND MEDIATION IN CRITICAL WAYS

-In the context of this eviction crisis, access to emergency rental relief/assistance is providing a critical lifeline for landlords and tenants.
-Having this money available will shape the best (and worst) alternatives to a negotiated agreement (BATNA/WATNA) for the parties, and may become the determining factor in mediations.
+In the context of this eviction crisis, access to emergency rental relief/assistance has provided a critical lifeline for landlords and tenants.
+Having this money available has shaped the best (and worst) alternatives to a negotiated agreement (BATNA/WATNA) for the parties, and may have become the determining factor in mediations.

 SUPPORT SERVICES ARE IMPACTFUL